falseaxiom/cgbot/readme.md

    5. Paste it as the value of `openai.api_key`, as mentioned above.
 4. Open `main.py` and run the Python script.
 5. When prompted `ENTER COURSE:`, type the number corresponding to the course whose question(s) you would like to answer and press `Enter`.
 6. When prompted `ENTER CATEGORY:`, type the number corresponding to the category/tag the post falls under in Piazza/Ed and press `Enter`.
-Some notes on how the posts are organized:
 7. In the terminal, when prompted `PASTE QUESTION HERE:`, paste the student's question and press `Enter`.
 8. The generated answer will print directly to the terminal.
 Paste this into Piazza/Ed and edit/rewrite as you see fit.
 9. To generate further answers for questions, repeat steps 7-8.
 To quit, simply press `Ctrl+C`.